 Some disadvantages of this model include:

-Full administration and associated costs: The client bears responsibility for the legal and administrative issues related to the hired workers.
+Full administration and associated costs: the client bears responsibility for the legal and administrative issues related to the hired workers.

-Communication issues: Coordination and mutual understanding between teams can be difficult, especially when communication with remote employees goes through the outstaffing agency.
+Communication issues: coordination and mutual understanding between teams can be difficult, especially when communication with remote employees goes through the outstaffing agency.

 Dependency on providers: If the service provider encounters any issues, project delays for the client are possible.

-Outstaffing also involves sharing confidential information and intellectual property, which comes with certain risks.
+High security risks: outstaffing also involves sharing confidential information and intellectual property, which comes with certain risks.

-Advantages and Disadvantages of an Outsourcing Agency
+Pros and Cons of Outsourcing

 A well-chosen outsourcing strategy can bring many benefits but also has drawbacks.
 Businesses can save on labor, equipment, and infrastructure costs by handing certain tasks or projects to outsourcing companies.
 This option is particularly valuable for companies with small teams and limited IT development expertise.